 New Media and Citizenship in Asia:

-The role of new communication technologies, such as the internet, social media, and mobile phones, in political and civic engagement has generated significant interest from not only scholars, but also organizations, politicians, and ordinary citizens.
-While recent events in the Middle East help recognize the potential of new communication media as an agent contributing to macro-level political changes, these new communication tools are also actively utilized in more traditional political processes, such as electoral campaigns.
-Also important is people’s everyday use of new communication technologies, which research has uncovered as providing an opportunity to encounter public affairs news and discourse, enhance understanding of issues, and get involved in civic and political activities.
+The role of new communication technologies—such as the internet, social media, and mobile phones—in political and civic engagement has generated significant interest not only from scholars, but also organizations, politicians, and ordinary citizens.
+While recent events in parts of the world, such as the Middle East, help recognize the potential of new communication media as an agent contributing to macro-level political changes, these new communication tools are also actively utilized in more traditional political processes, such as electoral campaigns.
+Also important is everyday use of new communication technologies, which research has uncovered as providing an opportunity to encounter public affairs news and discourse, enhance understanding of issues, and get involved in civic and political opportunities.

-Nanyang Technological University Wee Kim Wee School of Communication and Information
+Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore

 Department of Communication Studies, University of Michigan, USA